The topics covered in this blog are as follows:

-Cyber Security experts require a strong understanding of numerous topics, and they should be able to face challenges such as ransomware, alert fatigue, kill chains, zero-day attacks, etc.
+Cyber Security experts require a strong understanding of numerous topics, and they should be able to face challenges such as ransomware, alert fatigue, kill chains, phishing attacks, zero-day attacks, etc.

 To learn more about Cyber Security and Ethical hacking you can read our blogs on Ethical hacking Tutorial and Cyber Security Tutorial.

 Now that you have understood the meaning of Cyber Security, let’s move further and discuss Cyber Security vs Hacking and learn how we can protect our system using the technique of Ethical Hacking.